albertholskog/Holidaze_eksamen/README.md

-Holidaze Accommodation Booking Site
+# Holidaze Accommodation Booking Site

 This project is a front-end application for a newly launched accommodation booking site called Holidaze.
 The goal is to design and build a modern front-end application that interacts with the Holidaze API to provide a user-friendly interface for booking holidays at various venues.
 Additionally, an admin-facing side of the website allows venue managers to register and manage venues and bookings.

-Features
+## Features

-View a list of venues
+- View a list of venues
-Search for a specific venue
+- Search for a specific venue
-View detailed information about a venue
+- View detailed information about a venue
-View available dates for a venue on a calendar Register as a customer with a stud.noroff.no email Create a booking as a registered customer
+- View available dates for a venue on a calendar
+- Register as a customer with a stud.noroff.no email
+- Create a booking as a registered customer
-View upcoming bookings as a registered customer Register as a venue manager with a stud.noroff.no email Create, update, and delete venues as a registered venue manager View bookings for venues managed by the logged-in venue manager User login and logout functionality
+- View upcoming bookings as a registered customer
+- Register as a venue manager with a stud.noroff.no email
+- Create, update, and delete venues as a registered venue manager
+- View bookings for venues managed by the logged-in venue manager
+- User login and logout functionality
-Update user avatar
+- Update user avatar
-Follows approved JavaScript and CSS frameworks
+- Follows approved JavaScript and CSS frameworks
-Hosted on an approved static host
+- Hosted on an approved static host
-Utilizes approved design and planning applications Technical Details
+- Utilizes approved design and planning applications

+## Technical Details

-JavaScript Framework
+### JavaScript Framework

 The project utilizes the React JavaScript framework (version >16) to build the front-end application.
 React provides a component-based architecture and enables efficient rendering and state management.

-CSS Framework
+### CSS Framework

 The project follows the approved CSS frameworks, including:

-Bootstrap (version >5)
-Tailwind CSS (version >3)
-MUI (Material-UI) (version >5)
+- MUI (Material-UI) (version >5)
-Styled Components
-CSS Modules
-These frameworks offer a variety of styling options and pre-built components to ensure consistent and responsive design.

-Hosting Service
+### Hosting Service

 The application is hosted on an approved static host, such as GitHub Pages or Netlify.
 These hosting services provide reliable and scalable hosting solutions for static websites.

-Design and Planning Applications
+### Design and Planning Applications

 The design and planning aspects of the project use the approved applications:

-Design Applications: Adobe XD, Figma, Sketch
+- Design Applications: Adobe XD, Figma, Sketch
-Planning Applications: Trello, GitHub Projects
+- Planning Applications: Trello, GitHub Projects

 These applications facilitate efficient design prototyping, style guide creation, project management, and collaboration among team members.

-Resources
+## Resources

-Gantt chart for project timing: [link to Gantt chart] Design prototype: [link to design prototype]
+- Gantt chart for project timing: [link to Gantt chart]
+- Design prototype: [link to design prototype]
-Style guide: [link to style guide]
+- Style guide: [link to style guide]
-Kanban project board: [link to kanban project board] Repository link: [link to project repository]
+- Kanban project board: [link to kanban project board]
+- Repository link: [link to project repository]
-Hosted application demo link: [link to hosted application demo] Usage
+- Hosted application demo link: [link to hosted application demo]

+## Usage

 To run the application locally, follow these steps:

-Clone the repository: git clone [repository URL] Install dependencies: npm install
+1. Clone the repository: `git clone [repository URL]`
+2. Install dependencies: `npm install
+3. Build: `npm run build`
-Start the development server: npm start
+4. Start the development server: `npm run dev`

-Access the application in your browser at http://localhost:3000 Contributing
+## Contributing

 Contributions to the Holidaze project are welcome.
 If you encounter any issues or have suggestions for improvements, please submit a pull request or open an issue in the project repository.